rainforestapp/rainforest-orb/README.md

 #### Type
 `env_var_name`
 #### Default behavior
-If no `token` parameter is passed in, the `RAINFOREST_TOKEN` environment variable is assumed to contain your Rainforest QA API token.
+If no `token` parameter is passed in, the `RAINFOREST_API_TOKEN` environment variable is assumed to contain your Rainforest QA API token.

 ### `dry_run`
 Set to `true` to run parameter validations without actually starting a run in Rainforest.